cvxgrp/qcml/README.md

     """

-Our tool parses the problem and rewrites it, after which it can generate Python code of external source code.
+Our tool parses the problem and rewrites it, after which it can generate Python code or external source code.
 The basic workflow is as follows (assuming `s` stores a problem specification).

     p.parse(s)